pip-01/CyberSec/Advanced-Topics-in-Cybersecurity.md

 By understanding these advanced topics within cybersecurity—cryptographic attacks including side-channel techniques along with developments in both quantum and post-quantum realms—you'll enhance your knowledge base significantly while preparing yourself for future challenges!
 In today's digital landscape, cybersecurity is a critical concern for organizations worldwide.
 With the increasing complexity of cyber threats, traditional security measures are often insufficient.
 This has led to the integration of **machine learning (ML)** and **artificial intelligence (AI)** into cybersecurity strategies.
 These technologies enable more proactive and adaptive approaches to threat detection and response.

+---

+### 4. Machine Learning and AI in Cybersecurity

 ##### 4.1 Anomaly Detection

 **Anomaly detection** involves identifying unusual patterns or behaviors within data that may indicate a security breach or other malicious activity.
 Here’s how it works: